uyennguyen307/Ecommerce-Project/README.md

 # III.
 Information/ Insights
 Overall,
 - No more than 50% customers engage after first transaction, almost fluctuate from 25% - 48%
-- From January to December, there was a gradual downtrend in first transaction
+- From January to December, there was a gradual downtrend in the number of first transaction
-- Customers who start ordering from mid-year 4,5,6,7,8 tend to order stable, and relatively higher than the rest months of the year.
+- Customers who have first transaction from mid-year 4,5,6,7 tend to increase, and relatively higher than the rest months of the year.
--

 In detail,
-- In July 2017, there was the highest retention rate (upto 48.1%) after 5 months since their first transaction
+- In July 2017, there was a growth (from 34% to 48%) and also the highest retention rate (upto 48.1%) after 5 months since their first transaction
+- In April 2017, it gained relatively high retention rate: 45.1% (4th month), 42.1% (5th month) ), and 42.7% (7th month).

 # IV.
 Recommendation
+- Retention rate is lower than 50% whether is good or not => Should observe more and consider which benchmark for retention rate is good
+- There was a gradual downtrend in the number of first transaction from January to December => deep dive into marketing data & strategy to attract more users make the first transaction
+- The Mid-year months have higher retention rates than other months -> need to dive into why (with relevant data, and visualization of other data) to apply to other months of the year.